-Spiritual Emphasis Days
+Spiritual Emphasis Week

-Spiritual Emphasis Days is a long-standing tradition at Emmaus where time is set aside at the beginning of each fall semester to reorient our lives together as a campus community in order to deepen one another's faith.
-No commitments should be made which will keep you from attending Spiritual Emphasis Days.
-Spiritual Emphasis Days is a long-standing tradition at Emmaus where time is set aside at the beginning of each fall semester to come together as a campus community in order to deepen one another's faith.
-No commitments should be made which will keep you from attending Spiritual Emphasis Days.
-Spiritual Emphasis Days is a long-standing tradition at Emmaus where time is set aside at the beginning of each fall semester to come together as a campus community in order to deepen one another's faith.
-No commitments should be made which will keep you from attending Spiritual Emphasis Days.
+Spiritual Emphasis Week is a long-standing tradition at Emmaus where time is set aside at the beginning of each fall semester to reorient our lives together as a campus community in order to deepen one another's faith.
+No commitments should be made which will keep you from attending Spiritual Emphasis Week.
 Students may apply for a limited exemption from attendance only for regularly scheduled employment and evening classes.
-Missed SED sessions will count against a student's personal Chapel absences.
-Failure to attend SED will result in a \$50 fine.
+Missed SEW sessions will count against a student's personal Chapel absences.
+Failure to attend SEW will result in a \$50 fine.